Azure/vscode-aks-tools/README.md

 ### Configure CI/CD

-Right click on your AKS cluster and click on **Configure CI/CD** to create a CI/CD pipeline targetting your cluster.
+Right click on your AKS cluster and click on **Configure CI/CD** to create a Continous Integration / Continous Deployment (CI/CD) pipeline targetting your cluster.
+This will use [Deploy to Azure](https://marketplace.visualstudio.com/items?itemName=ms-vscode-deploy-azure.azure-deploy) VSCode extension and have a  guided experience to generate a YAML file defining the build and deploy process.

 ### Browse Pipelines

-Right click on your AKS cluster and click on **Browse Pipelines** to view details of all existing CI/CD pipelines that are configured against your cluster.
+Right click on your AKS cluster and click on **Browse Pipelines** to view details of all existing Continous Integration / Continous Deployment (CI/CD) pipelines that are configured against your cluster.

 ## Telemetry